napari/napari/docs/guides/color.md

 in which case the fallback color will default to `['white']`.

-Or we can only specify a sequence to describe the fallback color cycle
+Or a sequence alone can be used to defined the fallback color cycle

 ```python
 In [14]: points.face_color_cycle = ['lime', 'magenta', 'cyan']